What I Found In A Zeek Dataset (And How I Found It)

 🔗 ISC2 CC Domain Connections

-This investigation maps directly to three exam domains: Domain 1 — Security Principles (CIA triad violation, availability threatened via DDoS recruitment); Domain 4 — Network Security (unauthorized scanning and lateral movement); Domain 5 — Security Operations (incident identification and response).
+This investigation maps directly to three exam domains: Domain 1 — Security Principles (CIA triad violation, availability threatened via DDoS recruitment); Domain 4 — Network Security (unauthorized scanning and internal reconnaissance); Domain 5 — Security Operations (incident identification and response).

 🪞 Reflection questions I am sitting with